-The agreement with the Fiduciary Manager has an indefinite term but can be terminated by either of the Group Trustee or the Scheme Trustee at any time by written notice to the other parties, with effect on such date as the notice may specify.
-The Scheme does not have any direct agreements with third party managers used by the Scheme.
+The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustee giving one month's notice.
+The Trustee does not have any direct agreements with third-party managers used by the Fiduciary Manager.

 13. Declaration